rangertaha/cicd-pipeline/README.md

 ## Login/SSH

 You can login to the box with `ssh ubuntu@<IP>`.
-However to get the ip you use terraform outputs
+However to get the ip you use terraform outputs `terrafrom output public_ip`.
+Together you can do the following to login.

 ```bash
 ssh ubuntu@$(terrafrom output public_ip)
 ```